-Beecher, a Adams, was the representative for Ohio's 9th congressional district from 1827 to 1829.
+Beecher was the representative for Ohio’s 9th congressional district and was an Adams.
+He served from 1827 to 1829.

 From Dec 1817 to Mar 1829, Beecher missed 92 of 691 roll call votes, which is 13.3%.
 This is on par with the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.